ewinslow/elgg-ajaxify/README.txt

 NOTE: Doing this adds about ~100k to your javascript environment!
 We do it this way because
 1) This is more cacheable than dynamically including only specific translations.
-2) It's not _every_ translation, otherwise there could be 1M+ of javascript!!
+2) It's not _every language_, otherwise there could easily be 1M+ of javascript!!
 3) It's lazy loaded, so you should see _no_ effect on initial load time!